 Another advantage of the variety offered when fishing Tampa Bay is the possibility of scoring an inshore “Slam,” which consists of a snook, trout and redfish caught the same day.
 Because all three species inhabit about every part of the bay, all can be easily reached on a full day trip.

 Tampa Bay fishing charters depart from boat ramps close to the intended fishing grounds.
 About 25 miles from my home waters of Sarasota, we trailer to Bradenton or Palmetto to fish lower/south shore Tampa Bay, which are 6 or 8-hour trips only.

-*Price is for one or two anglers and includes lunch on a full day (8 hr) trip and transportation to fishing area.
+*Price is for one or two anglers and includes lunch on a 6-hour trip and transportation to fishing area.